Skip to main content

 Q. Are there standards for taste, odor and appearance?

 A. Yes, public water utilities test and monitor drinking water to meet two types of standards.
-The primary standards, called Maximum Contaminant Levels (MCLs), are set to protect human health and the secondary standards aesthetic consideration such as taste, odor and appearance.
+The primary standards, called Maximum Contaminant Levels (MCLs), are set to protect human health and the secondary standards aesthetic considerations such as taste, odor and appearance.
 Health and aesthetic aspects are the driving force behind drinking water regulations.

 Q. What should I do if I'm worried about my drinking water?

 A. In most cases when there are problems, your utility will make the correction before you even know there's a problem.
 Sometimes, though, problems do arise in a single house or neighborhood.
-If you have good reason to suspect a problem, and are serviced by Okaloosa County Water and Sewer, call us at (850) 651-7171 for a home water analysis.
+If you have good reason to suspect a problem and are serviced by Okaloosa County Water and Sewer, call us at (850) 651-7171 for a home water analysis.

 Q. Does using a home water treatment device guarantee that my water is safe?

 A. No, EPA does not recommend home treatment devices as a substitute for public water treatment because of the difficulty in monitoring their performance.
 Home treatment devices are not tested or regulated by the federal government.
 Some, however, are tested by independent laboratories.
 If you want to use a water treatment device, carefully choose one according to the water conditions in your area.
-Also be aware that a device needs to be properly maintained or it could cause water quality problems.
+Also, be aware that a device needs to be properly maintained or it could cause water quality problems.

 Q. Will using a home water treatment device make my water safer or healthier?